bluetooth-bBluetooth advertisement decoding

 Efento loggers broadcast advertising packets continuously whenever Bluetooth is enabled.
 These transmissions cannot be selectively disabled (Bluetooth itself can be turned off, but if it is on, advertising will occur).
 Any BLE-capable device—such as a phone, tablet, or computer—can receive these packets.

-A simple way to view the advertising data is by using Nordic Semiconductor’s nRF Connect mobile application for Android or iOS, which displays advertising information from all nearby BLE devices, including the “Manufacturer data” field used by Efento loggers.
+A simple way to view the advertising data is by using Nordic Semiconductor’s nRF Connect mobile application for Androidarrow-up-right or iOSarrow-up-right, which displays advertising information from all nearby BLE devices, including the “Manufacturer data” field used by Efento loggers.

 Parsing the data